Community Finance Guatemala

 While Andrew was able to support and train a few savings groups on his own, the Community Finance Program really didn’t take off until he struck gold, finding two incredible local heroes of Comalapa, Doña Maria Sotz and her son Wilfred Son.
 Since they are Kakchiquel Maya themselves, they possess a much better understanding of the intricacies of the daily life of their community.
 That insider knowledge and experience having worked to support their fellow community members in various ways for more than a decade allowed them to hit the ground running after receiving training to become SolCom Community Finance Advisors.

-Since finishing their training in June 2016, Doña Maria and Wilfred have gone on to provide financial education to over 200 community members and have facilitated the creation of 12 savings groups that have collectively saved over $9,000 and have distributed over $12,000 in total loans, earning the group members collectively over $1,200 in interest!
-The women who form these groups are empowering themselves to meet a diversity of life challenges—from providing medication for special needs children, to growing small textile businesses, to purchasing land for cultivating their family’s food supply — these women are investing in a more secure future for their children and communities.
+Since finishing their training in June 2016, Doña Maria and Wilfred have gone on to provide financial education to more than 500 community members and have facilitated the creation of 21 savings groups that have collectively saved more than $70,000 and have distributed more than $115,000 in total loans, earning the group members collectively over $18,000 in interest!
+They have also recruited and trained two new team members from the communities where they work.